 Alcohol, Energy, Fuel, Brazil

 Rothman, Harry; Greenshields, Rod; and Rosillo, Callé Francisco, "Energy From Alcohol: The Brazilian Experience" (1983).
 Environmental Sciences.
-Book 2.
+2.